Princess Alexandra of Kent: Activities

-In May 2023, Alexandra appeared alongside other working members of the royal family in photos in the Throne Room and on Buckingham Palace balcony following the coronation of King Charles III, which she had attended earlier that day.
-In February 2024, she began using a wheelchair; she attended a thanksgiving service for Constantine II of Greece in the same month.
-In June, she joined King Charles for a church service in London taking place in the Queen's Chapel, Alexandra sat alongside the King to mark the chapel's 400th anniversary celebration.
-Alexandra, on 15 and 16 September 2025, attended the respective Rite of Reception and funeral of her late sister-in-law, Katharine, Duchess of Kent.
+In May 2023, she appeared alongside other working members of the royal family in photographs taken in the Throne Room and on the Buckingham Palace balcony following the coronation of King Charles III, which she had attended earlier that day.
+In February 2024, she began using a wheelchair and attended a thanksgiving service for Constantine II of Greece later that month.
+In June 2025, she joined King Charles for a church service in the Queen's Chapel in London, sitting beside the King to mark the chapel's 400th anniversary celebration.
+In April 2026, Alexandra attended a commemorative reception held to mark the centenary of Queen Elizabeth II's birth, continuing to be a working member of the British royal family.